Anthony Fantano: The Needle Drop

-In June 2019, Fantano had a cameo in Lil Nas X's video for the Young Thug and Mason Ramsey remix of "Old Town Road", appearing as a security guard for the Area 51 military installation (a reference to the "Storm Area 51" meme).
-Later that year he curated a charity compilation, The Needle Drop LP, which consists of "artists that have either been featured on the site or reviewed favorably in the past".
-Profits from the album were donated to The Immigrant Legal Resource Center non-profit.

-On September 15, 2022, Fantano uploaded a video on his second channel claiming that Canadian musician Drake had sent private messages to him on Instagram, specifically recommending Fantano a vegan cookie recipe.
-One day later, Drake revealed the actual contents of his message to Fantano on Instagram Stories as a diss against him.
-Fantano later revealed his astonishment on an Instagram livestream, going on to joke about the debacle.
+In July 2019, Fantano made a cameo appearance in Lil Nas X's animated music video for the Young Thug and Mason Ramsey remix of "Old Town Road", appearing as a security guard for the Area 51 military installation (a reference to the "Storm Area 51" meme).
+Later that year he curated a charity compilation, The Needle Drop LP, which consists of tracks performed by "artists that have either been featured on the site or reviewed favorably in the past".
+Profits from the album were donated to The Immigrant Legal Resource Center non-profit.On September 15, 2022, Fantano uploaded a video on his second channel jokingly claiming that Drake had sent private messages to him on Instagram, specifically recommending Fantano a vegan cookie recipe.
+In response, Drake posted his genuine messages to Fantano on Instagram Stories, which stated that Fantano's existence is a "light 1" and that the "1 is cause [he is] alive".
+Fantano later spoke about the exchange on an Instagram livestream, stating that the video was a "shitpost" and that he had no "hard feelings" toward Drake.